 Parents have been considered an underutilized resource for educating children about HIV prevention.
 Parents and other family members can play a critical role in prevention efforts by using effective parenting practices, communicating their values and expectations, and modeling strategies that reduce the risk of acquiring HIV.
 Despite the potential protective role of parent-child communication on adolescent sexual and drug use behavior, much remains unknown about the processes and contexts in which these communication encounters occur.
 My research examines parent-adolescent communication about HIV prevention in families affected by HIV.
 Specifically, my dissertation project will use a mixed methods approach to identify the strategies parents living with HIV/AIDS use to discuss HIV prevention with their 10-17 year old adolescents.
 Whereas in-depth interviews will shed light on what motivates and/or prevents parents from discussing HIV prevention with adolescents, a questionnaire will collect information on theoretical concepts previously identified as important to research in this field.
 Overall, the specific aims are as follows: 1. to describe the strategies parents living with HIV/AIDS use to communicate about HIV prevention 2. to compare parents' perceived effectiveness of those strategies to what current health communication/ health behavior research deems effective parent-adolescent communication, and 3. to identify barriers and facilitators to talking about HIV prevention in a family context, particularly those that may be unique to families affected by HIV/AIDS.
 This research will be useful in identifying ways to help parents more effectively communicate with adolescents about safer sex, drug use, and HIV infection.

-I am a co-author of _Individual and Collective Memory: Analogous Processes on Different Levels_ (MIT Press, 2012) with Tom J Anastasio, Patrick Watson, and Wenyi Zhang.
-For more information see
+Having successfully defended her dissertation in Spring 2014, she will complete her undergraduate medical education in May 2016 and looks forward to specializing in developmental pediatrics.
+Kristen Ann Ehrenberger is also co-author of _Individual and Collective Memory: Analogous Processes on Different Levels_ (MIT Press, 2012) with Tom J Anastasio, Patrick Watson, and Wenyi Zhang.

 Several genes linked to Salmonella enterica serovar Typhimurium virulence are carried by the active phage, Gifsy-1.
 Gifsy-l is located at 57 units of the Salmonella genetic map and it is related to bacteriophage Lambda by sequence homology.
 This homology includes the Integrase (Int) of the Gifsy-l phage which belongs to a highly conserved family of tyrosine recombinases.
 Gifsy-l Integrase catalyzes site specific recombination between a bacterial attachment site (attB) and a phage attachment site (attP).
 Gifsy-1 Excisionase (Gifsy-1 Xis) is presumed to act as an accessory protein which participates in the formation of a protein-DNA complex including Gifsy-1 Int, IHF, attL, attR, and Xis to accomplish excisive recombination.